-The heavy quark potential $V(L)$ increases with the increase of the distance $L$ between the quark pair.
-However, when the separation distance reaches the maximum, the heavy quark potential will no longer increase and is a constant value, which implies that quark-antiquark interaction is screened by the QGP between them.
-According to the function image between the heavy quark potential and the separation distance, we can know the maximum value of the heavy quark potential and the maximum separation distance of the quark pair.
+The heavy quark potential $V(L)$ increases with the increase of the distance $L$ between the quark-antiquark pair.
+However, in the context of the QGP, when the distance between the quark-antiquark pair reaches the maximum, the heavy quark potential will no longer increase and is a constant value, which implies that quark-antiquark interaction is screened by the QGP between them.
+According to the function image between the heavy quark potential and the separation distance, we can know the maximum value of the heavy quark potential and the maximum separation distance of the quark-antiquark pair.
 The heavy quark potential for $\mathcal{N}=4$ SYM at finite temperature was calculated in \cite{Rey:1998bq,Brandhuber:1998bs}.
 The subleading term of this observable has been investigated in \cite{Zhang:2011zj}.
-Many people have studied the influences of different parameters on the heavy quark potential.
-For example, the effect of hyperscaling violation on the potential was considered in \cite{Zhang:2016jns,Kioumarsipour:2019lvq}.
+The influences of different parameters on the heavy quark potential have been studied in many papers.
+For example, the effect of the hyperscaling violation on the potential was considered in \cite{Zhang:2016jns,Kioumarsipour:2019lvq}.
 The influence of magnetic fields on the potential has been investigated in \cite{Rougemont:2014efa}.
 The heavy quark potential as a function of shear viscosity at strong coupling has been discussed in \cite{Noronha:2009ia}.
 In \cite{Jahnke:2015obr}, the author studied the potential for different values of the Gauss-Bonnet coupling $\lambda_{GB}$.
 Other important results can be seen in \cite{Andreev:2006ct,Chernicoff:2006hi,Albacete:2008dz,Boschi-Filho:2006hfm,Avramis:2006em,Yang:2015aia,NataAtmaja:2011mfk,Wu:2014gla}.